 The division serves the public at a central office in Bismarck, twelve privatized and eight county treasurer branch offices located throughout the state, in person, by mail, fax, e-mail, and through the internet.
 Six of the branch offices also provide partial registration services to interstate motor carriers, who no longer need to conduct their transactions in Bismarck.
 The privatized operations result in decreased operational cost for the division and an added convenience to the customer.

-The Safety Division develops, implements, and evaluates programs designed to reduce crashes and related fatalities and injuries.
-The Safety Division includes:
+The Highway Safety Division develops, implements, and evaluates programs designed to reduce crashes and related fatalities and injuries.
+The Highway Safety Division includes:

 The Traffic Safety Program receives funding through the National Highway Traffic Safety Administration (NHTSA) to develop and implement the Highway Safety Plan which includes behavioral strategies to address identified traffic safety issues including: lack of seat belt use, drug and alcohol impaired driving, distracted driving, young drivers, speed, motorcycle safety, pedestrian and bicycle safety, and other concerns